 Simple English definitions for legal terms

-Read a random definition: fresh force
+Read a random definition: in lieu of

 The market-comparison approach is a way to figure out how much a piece of real estate is worth.
 It involves looking at other similar properties that have recently sold and making adjustments for any differences between them, like location or size.
 This helps determine a fair price for the property being appraised.
 It's also called the comparative-sales approach or market-data approach.